palantir/osdk-ts/etc/api.report.api.md

     object: K;
 }

+// Warning: (ae-forgotten-export) The symbol "MinimalObjectSet" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
 export interface ObjectSet<Q extends ObjectOrInterfaceDefinition = any, _UNUSED = any> extends MinimalObjectSet<Q> {
     // Warning: (ae-forgotten-export) The symbol "EXPERIMENTAL_ObjectSetListener" needs to be exported by the entry point index.d.ts